bmoler68/Releases/README.md

 ## 📞 Support

 For app-specific issues, please refer to the individual app's README file.
-For general repository questions, feel free to open an issue.
+For general repository questions, comments, or feedback, please contact:

+**Email**: bmoler@brianmoler.com

+You can also open an issue on this repository for bug reports or feature requests.

 ---